zubxxr/AV-Map-Creation-Workflow/README_FULL.md

 These outputs are compatible with **Autoware** and **AWSIM**, facilitating both virtual AV testing and future real-world deployment.
 The workflow was designed to address the lack of easily reproducible, parking-lot-sized maps for AVP (Autonomous Valet Parking) research.

+Demonstrations have been provided below for each part.
+This [Google Drive](https://drive.google.com/drive/folders/1Mtkr13VCS5KdGLns7JRVTOxwJmy0Xnit?usp=drive_link) also contains all the demonstrations.

 ## Motivation

 At the time of this project's development, AWSIM and Autoware only included a single city-scale map, which lacked critical low-speed elements like parking lots.
 Moreover, existing documentation for map creation was often outdated or platform-dependent (e.g., CARLA, LGSVL).